March 6, 2017

 The next Entomology Faculty meeting will be on Friday, March 24 at 11:00 AM.
 Conference dial # to come.

 Entomology Colloquium: There will be no colloquium presentation on Monday, March 13 due to Spring Break.
 The next Colloquium will be by the EGSA student choice speaker, Dr. Mary Barbercheck from Penn State.
 Her talk is titled: A Growing Concern: Women Farmers Sustaining Agriculture and the Environment.
 Her seminar will be during colloquium on March 20th at 2:10 pm, except will take place in FSHN T-101.
 We will send out her itinerary the week of February 20th for all to sign up for meetings.”
-See the attachment of the flyer.

 David James was featured in a Northwest 4 news article in the March 6 edition of the Yakima Hearld-Republic.
 The title of the article is “Expert from WSU to offer butterfly program at Yakima Arboretum.”
-A copy of the article is attached.

 I wanted to send out a reminder that the Meeting Place conferencing system will be turned off on March 10, 2017.
 Meetings cannot currently be scheduled beyond March 9, 2017 so this should not affect any currently scheduled meetings.
 As of that time, Skype for Business will be the replacement conferencing product provided by ITS for both voice and video conferencing from your desktop or mobile device.
 (This does not affect the video conferencing service provided by Academic Media Services in any way.)
 If you have not done so, I would really encourage you to become familiar with Skype for Business and start using this conferencing product as soon as possible so there is no interruption in your ability to schedule conferences.
 HRS also has training courses and videos to help you become familiar with the specifics of using this product.
 Questions on Skype for Business should be directed to your local IT support or CougTech.